CUAnschutzBDC/snakemake_pipelines/RNA_seq/README.md

 # RNA_seq analysis pipeline
+A colection of scripts and pipelines to analyze RNA seq data.

+## Snakemake

 A snakemake pipeline that can be used to run bulk RNA-seq analysis.
 Can chose between cutadapt, bbduk or no adapter trimming.
 Outputs fastqc summary files, star summary files, and a counts matrix that can be analyzed using the rmd script